BenWorsley-19/starling_savings_goal_manager/README.md

 - Set up environment variables for the Starling API
   - `STARLING_AUTH_TOKEN`

-## Notes for review
+## Notes for reviewr

+Start from Main, make sure you have the prequisites set up and give it a run :)

 Throughout the code I have added notes where I wanted to explain something marked with NOTE_FOR_REVIEWER.
-I wouldn't usually put this level of comments in the code and it does make the code look a bit messy but I wanted to explain my thought process.
+I wouldn't usually do this and it does make the code look a bit messy but I wanted to explain my thought process.

 Some things I would have liked to have done if I had more time:
 - Build out a REST API